Federal Pell Grant

 Direct loans are government guaranteed loans.
 Repayment begins six months from the date students are no longer enrolled in six credit hours.
-Borrowers must be enrolled in, and attending a minimum of six eligible credit hours at time of disbursement to receive a student loan.
+Borrowers must be enrolled in and attending a minimum of six eligible credit hours at time of disbursement to receive a student loan.

 Subsidized Direct Loans

 Subsidized Direct loans are awarded on the basis of financial need.
 Students are not charged any interest before beginning repayment or during authorized periods of deferment.
-The federal government “subsidizes” or pays the interest during these periods.
-Students may only receive subsidized loans for up to 150% of the length of their program.
+The federal government "subsidizes" or pays the interest during these periods.

 Unsubsidized Direct Loans